Celtics Coach Joe Mazzulla Explains Why He Sleeps With His Mouth Taped Shut

-Celtics coach Joe Mazzulla explains why he sleeps with his mouth taped shut originally appeared on NBC Sports Chicago
+Celtics coach Joe Mazzulla explains why he sleeps with his mouth taped shut originally appeared on NBC Sports Boston

 The Boston Celtics have hit a rough patch with three consecutive losses and four defeats in their last five games.